akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

 **What do you need to implement?**

-Well, two main use-cases here:
+Here are the two most common use-cases:

 1. **Manage Reference Entities as a specific print page for a set of products**